Indonesian, Malaysian leaders call for end to violence in Myanmar - ExBulletin

 JAKARTA, Indonesia (AP) The leaders of Malaysia and Indonesia on Wednesday urged the military-controlled Myanmar to resolve its internal conflict and help stem the flow of Rohingya refugees fleeing to Malaysia.

-Malaysian Prime Minister Ismail Sabri Yaakob, on official visit to Indonesia, expressed concern about the emergency “in Myanmar following the February 1 military takeover that led more minority Muslim Rohingya to leave Over 200,000 Rohingya have resettled in Malaysia in recent years.
+Malaysian Prime Minister Ismail Sabri Yaakob, on an official visit to Indonesia, expressed concern about the “emergency” in Myanmar following the February 1 military takeover that led more minority Muslim Rohingya to leave the country.
+More than 200,000 Rohingya have resettled in Malaysia in recent years.

+If the Rohingya could settle in Myanmar peacefully, it “would definitely reduce the number of Rohingya refugees leaving Myanmar for Malaysia,” Yaakob said after meeting Indonesian President Joko Widodo in Jakarta.

+More than 700,000 Rohingya have fled Myanmar since August 2017, when the military launched a demining operation in response to attacks by a rebel group.
+Security forces have been accused of mass rape, murder and burning of thousands of homes.
+Most of those who fled went to neighboring Bangladesh.

 Sources